YPariset/Soundboard-master/readme.md

 # Functionnality

-- Persisted storage
+- Persisted storage ✅
-- Playing samples
+- Playing samples ✅
-- Add freesound to library
+- Add freesound to library ✅
-- Add recording to library
+- Add recording to library ✅
-- Add item library to soundboard
+- Add item library to soundboard ✅
-- Edit name (more to come...)
+- Edit name (more to come...) ✅
-- SearchByType samples
+- SearchByType samples ✅

+- Edit all ❌
+- Cropping sample ❌
+- Stop current sound ❌

+# Setup
+1.  `yarn` to install all the dependencies

+2.  `yarn start` to run expo